Show cart

 great with blue skies and a light tail wind.
 Everything was in place:

-trouble and had to pull out (Pool of London was not the place for a
+and had to pull out (Pool of London was not the place for a boat to be

 10:00 We set off for the starting point at Putney.